mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Level 7: Diagetic Surge

-You draw rhythmantic energy from the music that churns through your veins.
+You draw energy from the music that churns through your veins.
 When you expend a use of your Second Wind or a Superiority Die, in addition to its normal effects, you regain all expended spell slots from your Reveler Spellcasting feature.

 Once you use this feature, you can't use it again until you finish a Long Rest.
-You can also restore your use of it when you use your Action Surge (no action required).
+You can also restore your use of it when you use your Action Surge.

-#### Level 10: ?
+#### Level 10: Blade Flurry

-?
+You fight to the rhythm of your song.
+When you cast _True Strike_, its duration changes to 1 minute, and its benefits are applied to all weapon attacks you make for the duration.
+The spell ends early if you miss an attack.

 #### Level 15: ?